 Coronado Island

 Coronado is an island in the San Diego Bay known for its long, wind sandy beach, small-town vibes and the Victorian Hotel del Coronado.
-Part of the fun of visiting this island is going over the massive San Diego–Coronado Bridge and seeing a view of the entire bay, with all the sailboats and yachts docked in the marinas with downtown San Diego in the background.
+Crossing the massive San Diego- Coronado Bridge is part of the fun of visiting this island.
+It offers a view of the entire bay.
+You can see all the sailboats and yachts docked in the marinas.
+Downtown San Diego creates a stunning background.

-I visited the island a few times and strolled the beach at sunset, wandered around the hotel and marveled at its wood panel, stained glass and wide-open atriums clearly from another time – 1888, to be exact.
-It’s a fun day to spend at the hotel, the beach or grabbing a bite to eat at the picturesque little downtown area.
+I visited the island a few times.
+It was great to stroll the beach at sunset.
+I wandered around the hotel and marveled at its wood paneling and stained glass.
+The wide-open atrium is clearly from another time—1888, to be exact.
+It’s a fun day to spend at the hotel.
+You can enjoy the beach.
+Grabbing a bite to eat in the picturesque little downtown area is also enjoyable.

 Meditation Gardens